Make your Android application work on iOS – tutorial

 Make your code cross-platform

-To make your code cross-platform:
+To make your code cross-platform, you'll follow these steps:

 Decide what code to make cross-platform